HackaDOT-East-Asia/Summer-HackaDOT-2023/teams/topic1-NFT_Camera/README.md

 $ pip install websockets
 ```

-Choose a blockchain to mint NFTs when installing this boilerplate.
-I chose Astar Network.
-Keep some blockchain tokens of your choice in your wallet for the GAS fee.

 ### 10.NFT Camera Software Installation
 Replace the files in the erc721-minting-boilerplate-main folder of this repository with your current files.
-Place the following three files of this repository in the $HOME directory.
+And place the following three files of this repository in the $HOME directory.
 ```
 shutdown.py
 shutdown.sh